neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 $$b$$

-### En sortie
+### Output

-De nouveau on va prendre le cas le plus simple, stride de 1 et pas de padding.
-Donc $y$ aura pour dimension $3 \times 3$
+Once again, we will choose the easiest case: stride = 1 and no padding.
+Shape of y will be (3,3)

 $$
 y =